 Services offered at the firm include investment advisory, asset allocation analysis, investment manager selection, mutual fund evaluation, quarterly performance measurement, financial planning and analysis, estate planning review, tax review, insurance review and charitable giving strategies.

 CAPTRUST Investment Strategy

 Advisors at CAPTRUST use both risk-based and outcome-based analysis when deciding on asset allocation for a client.
 Asset classes used in a portfolio could include US equities, international equities, fixed-income, strategic opportunities, commodities and real estate.
 The following portfolio models are available:

 - All Equity

 - Wealth Managed Account Portfolios

 Alphastar Capital Management is a fee-based advisor operating out of Cornelius.
 Advisory fees are generally based on a percentage of assets under management, but advisors may also earn commissions for selling securities or insurance.
 This is a conflict of interest, but advisors are still bound by fiduciary duty when acting as an advisor.

 The minimum investment at Alphastar is $10,000.
-The team includes two chartered financial analysts (CFAs) and one certified financial planner (CFP).
+The team includes one chartered financial analyst (CFA), two certified financial planners (CFPs) and one chartered financial consultant (ChFC).
 Most of the firm’s clients are non-high-net-worth individuals, though there are a small number of high-net-worth clients as well.
 Institutional clients include pension and profit-sharing plans, charitable organizations and corporations.